Weekly Bible Notes

 Be careful what you pray for .....

-Our prayers are not like magic spells, they are best answered when we allow God to turn our own prayer thought and concerns into active service.
+Our prayers are not like magic spells, they are best answered when we allow God to turn our own prayer thoughts and concerns into active service.
 This understanding of prayer was surely behind the request by Jesus that the disciples should ask God to send out workers into his harvest field.
 Jesus knew that there was an important work to be done and God needed willing workers.
 If nobody came forward, then it would be like having fields full of wheat, with nobody to go out and harvest it.
 Such a waste would only be avoided if the disciples were prepared to ask God to provide the labour, and then be prepared to answer that call themselves.

 Once again this suggestion that there was a great harvest and few